Magnum - C++11 and OpenGL graphics engine

 - Windows (through GLUT or SDL2 toolkit)

-- OS X (through SDL2 toolkit, thanks to Miguel Martin)
+- OS X (through SDL2 toolkit, thanks to Miguel Martin and others)

 - Google Chrome (through Native Client, both newlib and glibc toolchains are supported)